-Notes: Akcigit and Goldschlag (2020).
-Young firms are defined as being five-year old or younger.
-FIGURE 7: SHARE OF INVENTORS EMPLOYED IN YOUNG FIRMS firms.
+To start, Chart 6 demonstrates the steady decline in the share of inventors working in young firms (firms that are 5 years old or younger) since the early 2000s, paralleled by a concentration of inventors in mature incumbent firms in parallel to our earlier results for patents.
+By itself, though, this observation is not worrying if inventors become more productive at more mature firms.
 However, event studies of inventor activity around the time they switch their jobs to work in more established firms show that this is not the case.
-Figure 8a shows that the number of patent applications by inventors drops after they join more established incumbents (relative to inventors with comparable characteristics who join young firms).30 In addition, the citations to the patents for which inventors apply after switching to a mature incumbent firm are also lower relative to inventors hired by young firms, suggesting a deterioration in the quality of innovative output among inventors at incumbent firms (Figure 8b).
+Chart 7A shows that the number of patent applications by inventors drops after they join more established incumbents (relative to inventors with comparable characteristics who join young firms).
+In addition, the citations to the patents for which inventors apply after switching to a mature incumbent firm are also lower relative to inventors hired by young firms, suggesting a deterioration in the quality of innovative output among inventors at incumbent firms (Chart 7B).
 This result holds true also when the number of citations per applications is considered.
 In addition, unreported results suggest that the share of self-citations of inventors hired by mature incumbents increases relative to inventors hired by young firms.
-As we discussed in Figure 5a, higher self-citation of patents implies a more internal and exploitative content, consistent with the intuition that the patent plays a more protective role.
+As we discussed in Chart 4A, higher self-citation of patents implies a more internal and exploitative content, consistent with the intuition that the patent plays a more protective role.